benjyongzh/where-atm-sg/README.md

 ## To-do list

-- use rankby=distance. paginate. show map and view together. map on top. scrollable list container. on listitem click, selectMarker on map and scroll to location. while scrolling, beyond 20 items, re-search API for next 20 items.
-Remove count of items in atmList
+- scrollable list container. while scrolling, beyond 20 items, re-search API for next 20 items.
-- DBS/POSB shared filter buttons
+- collapsable search section
 - cull similar ATM overlaps (use PlaceDetail and address?)
 - click on map to set searchlocation?
 - Place Detail required?
 To get proper address and directions(?)
 - Loading animations for buttons and lists
 - Display error messages.
 Proper error handling of form submissions for nulls etc
 - Removing API key from client side. react-dotenv?
-- collapsable search section
 - sanitization and validation of addressInput for search
 - using user's location, navigator.geolocation